tlfjar/rancher-projects/Install-RancherOS/Install-RancherOS.md

 OR
 </p>

-Just upload this handy, preconfigured [iscsi.conf](iscsi.conf) file straight into your node, overwriting your original iscsi.conf file and skipping a very annoying part of the install process.
+Just upload this handy, preconfigured [iscsid.conf](iscsid.conf) file straight into your node, overwriting your original iscsi.conf file and skipping a very annoying part of the install process.